 Finally, wrt FMA... while we don't know what Oracle's code does, the current FMA code appears to be unaffected by these changes as well.
 A conversation with Eric about this and our own grok'ing of the code seemed to agree on this point.
 In particular, it makes use of spa_guid() (just as the aux device code does), so it will see the new guid.
 If a fault ensues while a guid change is in flight, there is a race there, but that's to be expected.
 (We expected pool reguids to be very very rare and only done with administrative action.)

 There is one other tidbit here, which is for correlation of guids outside of the kernel, we have added a sysevent so that observers can notice the guid change.
 Hopefully nobody is depending too much on the guid though.

-#5 Updated by Garrett D'Amore over 3 years ago
+#5 Updated by Garrett D'Amore almost 4 years ago